-- Female turtles come ashore for nesting season, where they lay their eggs on beaches. - Sea turtles are slow moving and spend time digging a nest and laying eggs, then bury the eggs before heading back to sea.
-Poachers can wait until the eggs are laid and then attack the female turtle.
+Female turtles come ashore for nesting season, where they lay their eggs on beaches.

+Sea turtles are slow moving and spend time digging a nest and laying eggs, then bury the eggs before heading back to sea.

+Poachers can wait until the eggs are laid and then kill the turtle.